HarrisSidiropoulos/kata/README.md

 1. (convertArabicToRoman method) Takes a positive integer as its parameter and returning a string containing the Roman Numeral representation of that integer.
 2. (convertRomanToArabic method) Takes a Roman numeral as its argument and returns its value as a numeric decimal integer.
-3. (convert method) Takes a value that can convert a roman numeral to and from an integer value.
+3. (convert method) Takes a value that can convert a roman numeral to an integer value or an arabic numeral and coverts it to roman value.

 Value must be less than 4000.